Talent0727/TortuC/README.md

 - Collaborating with other developers, designers, and product managers to deliver high-quality software on time and on budget. <br>
 - Staying up-to-date with the latest web development trends and technologies to ensure that the Angular application stays current and competitive. <br>

-I have a strong understanding of web development principles, be proficient in TypeScript, HTML, and CSS, and have a good understanding of software design patterns and principles.
+I have a strong understanding of web development principles, be proficient in TypeScript, HTML, and sCSS, and have a good understanding of software design patterns and principles.
 I have experience with tools like Angular CLI, webpack, and testing frameworks like Jasmine, Karma, and Cypress.
 Additionally, I have strong communication and collaboration skills and be comfortable working in an agile development environment.